What Backpacking Southeast Asia Actually Feels Like

 Buses run late.

-You’ll probably get caught in torrential rain at least once a week.
+You'll get caught in torrential rain.

 Air conditioning fails.